-Drug information provided by: Micromedex
+Drug information provided by: Merative, Micromedex®

-It is very important that your doctor check the progress of you or your child at regular visits to see if the medicine is working properly and to allow for changes in the dose.
-Blood tests may be needed to check for any unwanted effects.
+It is very important that your doctor check your progress at regular visits to see if the medicine is working properly and to allow for changes in the dose.
+Blood tests may be needed to check for unwanted effects.

 This medicine may cause drowsiness, trouble with thinking, trouble with controlling movements, or trouble with seeing clearly.
 Make sure you know how you react to this medicine before you drive, use machines, or do anything else that could be dangerous if you are not alert or able to think or see well.

 If you develop any unusual and strange thoughts or behavior while you are taking clonazepam, be sure to discuss it with your doctor.
 Some changes that have occurred in people taking this medicine are like those seen in people who drink alcohol and then act in a manner that is not normal.
 Other changes may be more unusual and extreme, such as confusion, worsening of depression, hallucinations (seeing, hearing, or feeling things that are not there), suicidal thoughts, and unusual excitement, nervousness, or irritability.